sandhawke/crosscloud/overview.md

-  - **Reliability.** A system providing crosscloud functionality has to be engineered without introducing any single point of failure (since control over that point would mean control over the system, and scaring away users and ecosystem participatens).
+  - **Reliability.** A system providing crosscloud functionality has to be engineered without introducing any single point of failure (since control over that point would mean control over the system, and scaring away users and ecosystem participants).
       So the overall system is likely to be as reliable as the Internet in general.
 Individual servers might be unreliable, but since users can easily switch, there should be strong market